-Lawrence’s blood sugar level concerns lingered since getting diagnosed with Type 1 when she was in the tenth grade.
-“In college, there was a nurse who had said to me, Type 1 diabetes and pregnancy don’t mix,” Lawrence recalls.
+Lawrence’s blood sugar level concerns lingered since getting diagnosed with type 1 when she was in the 10th grade.
+“In college, there was a nurse who had said to me, type 1 diabetes and pregnancy don’t mix,” Lawrence recalls.
 “At that point in my diabetes journey, I remember struggling to get my A1c below a 7.2.
 So for the longest, there was this question of can I actually do what I need to sustain a healthy pregnancy while living with diabetes?”

 According to research, Black women are four times more likely to receive zero to five prenatal care visits when compared with white women.
 In addition to receiving statistically lower levels of care, “Black women are less likely to get into care early in the first trimester, which is important specifically for someone who has diabetes,” Nau says.

 One of the contributing factors to poor health outcomes for pregnant Black people is systemic racism.
 Compared to pregnant white people, pregnant Black people are more likely to experience unfair treatment and discrimination within the healthcare system, such as being spoken to disrespectfully by healthcare personnel, being ignored after expressing fears/concerns and experiencing poor bedside manner.

 In addition to systemic racism, implicit bias—attitudes and stereotypes of other groups that manifest in overt and intentional discrimination—hampers maternal health for Black pregnant people.
 Implicit bias can impact a medical professional’s judgement to provide treatment and care in a timely manner.
 It can also hinder patient and provider communication.

 When racial biases are expressed in a condescending manner, it can decrease the likelihood that patients will feel valued or heard and providers will recommend treatment options for patients.